-Unless specified otherwise, terms used herein shall have the same meaning as in IGRA, including but not limited to references to "Net Revenues," "Class I," "Class II," and "Class III" gaming, except for references to "Commissioners", "Commission", or "Gaming Commission" which shall mean the Muckleshoot Gaming Commission or its Commissioners, established and described herein.
+Unless specified otherwise, terms used herein shall have the same meaning as in IGRA, including but not limited to references to "Net Revenues," "Class I," "Class II," and "Class III" gaming, except for references to "Commissioners", "Commission", or "Gaming Commission"

+which shall mean the Muckleshoot Gaming Commission or its Commissioners, established and described herein.

-- (a) "Closely Associated Independent Contractor" shall mean any contractor that shares common ownership, officers or Directors with any management principal or person related thereto. - (b) "Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions. - (c) "Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe, and shall include all activities of a Gaming Enterprise subject to the jurisdiction of the Tribe regardless of its nature. - (d) "Gaming Commission" shall mean the Muckleshoot Gaming Commission, as established herein to regulate and monitor Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Reservation. - (e) "Gaming Contractor" shall mean any person or entity that supplies gaming devices or gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise. - (f) "Gaming Enterprise" shall mean any gaming business, event, enterprise or activity conducted by or under the jurisdiction of the Tribe. - (g) "Immediate Family" shall mean and is limited to, the subject individual's spouse, children, and parents adopted or biological. - (h) "Key Employee" shall mean a person who performs one or more of the following functions: bingo caller, counting room supervisor, chief of security, custodian of gaming supplies or eash, floor manager, pit boss, dealer, croupier, approver of credit, or custodian of gaming devices including those persons with access to cash and accounting records within such devices.
-If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, and the four (4) most highly compensated persons in the Gaming Enterprise are included in the definition of key employees.
-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for key employees.
+- a.
+"Closely Associated Independent Contractor" shall mean any contractor that shares common ownership, officers or Directors with any management principal or person related thereto. - b.
+"Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions. - c.
+"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe, and shall include all activities of a Gaming Operation subject to the jurisdiction of the Tribe regardless of its nature - d.
+"Gaming Commission" shall mean the Muckleshoot Gaming Commission, an independent body as established herein to regulate and monitor Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Reservation; and is the entity authorized by Tribal law to regulate gaming conducted pursuant to the Indian Gaming Regulatory Act.

+- e.
+"Gaming Contractor" shall mean any person or entity that supplies gaming devices or gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or operation. - f.
+"Gaming Enterprise" shall mean the entities through which the Tribe conducts, regulates, and secures gaming on Indian Lands within such tribe's jurisdiction pursuant to the Indian Gaming Regulatory Act. - g.
+"Gaming Operation" shall mean each economic entity that is licensed by a tribe, operates the games, receives the revenues, issues the prizes, and pays the expenses.
+A gaming operation may be operated by a tribe directly; by a management contractor; or, under certain conditions, by another person or other entity. h.
+"Immediate Family" shall mean and is limited to, the subject individual's spouse, children, and parents -- adopted or biological. - i.
+"Indian Lands" shall mean (a) Land within the limits of an Indian reservation; or - (b) Land over which an Indian tribe exercises governmental power and that is either- - (1) Held in trust by the United States for the benefit of any Indian tribe or individual; or - (2) Held by an Indian tribe or individual subject to restriction by the United States against alienation. - j.
+"Key Employee" shall mean